Slideshow: Clear Skin - Helping Your Teen With Acne

 Healthy skin is moist.
 Choose an oil-free moisturizer that says "noncomedogenic" on the label.
 This means it won't clog your pores.
 You may hesitate to apply moisturizer to acne-prone skin, but a good moisturizer may help calm irritated skin and keep acne at bay.

 Don't Pop Your Pimples

 Squeezing pimples or blemishes just creates more problems.
 Resist the temptation.
-It will only delay healing and increase the risk of scarring.
+It will only delay healing and make scars more likely.
 Squeezing pimples may also push infected material into the skin, where it can cause additional inflammation and scarring.